 The Board regularly reviews our cybersecurity and other technology risks, controls and procedures.
 The Board receives reports from our Chief Executive Officer and Chief Information Officer at least twice annually regarding our cybersecurity framework, as well as our plans to mitigate cybersecurity risks and to respond to any data breaches.
 In addition, our cybersecurity infrastructure is overseen by our Chief Information Security Officer, who reports to our Chief Information Officer.
 Our Chief Information Security Officer has served in various roles in information technology and information security for over 20 years, including most recently leading the information security function of McCormick & Company.
-He holds a Ph.D. in information assurance & security, along with industry certifications that include ISACA Certified Data Privacy Solutions Engineer and Certified Information Security Manager and EC-Council's Certified Chief Information Security Officer reports to our Chief Executive Officer and has served in various roles in information technology and information security officer certification.
-Our Chief Information Officer reports to our Chief Executive Officer and has served in various roles in information security Officer certification.
-Our Chief Information Security for over 25 years, including as head of enterprise architecture for VF Corporation.
+He holds a Ph.D. in information assurance & security, along with industry certifications that include ISACA Certified Data Privacy Solutions Engineer and Certified Information Security Manager and EC-Council's Certified Chief Information Security Officer certification.
+Our Chief Information Officer reports to our Chief Executive Officer and has served in various roles in information technology and information security for over 25 years, including as head of enterprise architecture for VF Corporation.
 Our Chief Information Officer holds an MBA along with various industry certifications, including SAP Enterprise Architect certification and TOGAF certification.